 Dewclaws, though often overlooked, offer a window into the complex evolutionary journey of dogs.
 From providing stability and aiding in grasping objects to their varying presence across breeds, dewclaws are a testament to the adaptability and resilience of our canine companions.
 Understanding and appreciating these unique features allows us to deepen our connection with our pets and marvel at the intricate tapestry of evolution.

-Ask HotBot: What are dogs allergic to?
+Ask HotBot: What dogs don't shed?

-Ask HotBot: How to boil hot dogs?
+Ask HotBot: How big are wolves compared to dogs?